simskij/awesome-software-architecture/readme.md

 - [Design Patterns: Elements of Reusable Object-Oriented Software, by Gamma et al](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612/) - The one that started it all :orange_book:.
 - [Software Design Patterns: A Guide](https://airbrake.io/blog/design-patterns/software-design-patterns-guide) - Introduction to common software design patterns.
 - [Software Design Patterns and Principes (quick overview)](https://www.youtube.com/watch?v=WV2Ed1QTst8) - Reasons about common design patterns as well as their upsides and downsides 🎥.
+- [CQRS](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs) - Segregate operations that read data from operations that update data by using separate interfaces.
+- [Event Sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) - Instead of storing just the current state of the data in a domain, use an append-only store to record the full series of actions taken on that data.

 ## Methodology